 Hope that you all have had a lovely week, and that a relaxing weekend lies ahead.
 I’m looking forward to some friend’s-birthday-celebrating, farmers-marketing, coffee-(friends)-dating, cake-baking, church-enjoying, and sleeping-inning here in my little corner of the world this weekend.
 OH, and the thing I’m perhaps most excited about — choir-directing.
 Did I mention on here that I’m leading an Easter choir at my church?!
 I’m kind of over the moon about it.
 Anyway, warm wishes coming your way for a good weekend ahead.
 Read more.
 GET OFF YOUR BUTT AND BAKE!: PRETZEL BITES - Parmesan or Cinnamon and Sugar with glaze.
 Do you need a perfect snack for the big game?

 These Pretzel bites will hit the spot for sure.
 You can make a combination of Parmesan bites with a Cheese dip or Cinnamon and Sugar bites with a Vanilla glaze for dipping.
 Cheese Pinwheel Rolls.
 Sooner or later, all my conversations inevitably turn to food.

+Parmesan Roasted Potatoes.
+Skinny Mashed Potatoes.
 Mashed potatoes are one of my favorite things to eat on Thanksgiving, but this year since I am pregnant and on a really strict low carb diet (for my diabetes) real mashed potatoes are out (bummer).
-I recently started researching alternatives to some of my favorite dishes because there is NO way my plate will be without a big ole pile of mash potatoes.
-I came across this recipe that uses cauliflower instead of potatoes.
-Hmmm not a big cauliflower fan so I wasn't sure.